guopeng1994/react-native-modal-photo-view/README.md

+Hey!
+I'm so sorry.Those issues(or bugs) haven't been fixed yet because I'm too busy to work(really really busy*_*).Maybe u guys could fork this repository to fix these bug.In my project,i used this serival times.ok.it's not like that fantasy.
+I suggest u to use other better librarys(If this library can't meet you needs).
+Thanks for ...(for what? nobody use this...haha).

+Ok.bad english.maybe i need a team to do this job... , if u need a member, can u lead me or let's Cooperation, mutual learning, help and progress。（email:455902861@qq.com）

+I am a Front-End coder.I'm good at js.
+React.
+React-Native and so on(haha..email to me.)

+edit in 2018.05.11

 # React Native Modal Photo View

 A modal image view support for react-native.
 This repository is fork from [halilb/react-native-photo-browser](https://github.com/halilb/react-native-photo-browser) library now and remove some functions and just left photo view.Then add and change some new functions.